simonlotzkar/1800_20233_17/README.md

     * Working/Broken Icon implementation
     * Rework costmetic display on profile page to be compact, icons only (grey out locked / unselected), and with popups for details
     * Alerts and confirms custom designs
+    * Make restaurant cards horizontal cards and display in vertical lists
+	* Compact restaurant and update cards =>
+        * remove updateID,
+        * replace status with icon and colours,
+        * replace vote btns and score with single line: downvote icon-score-upvote icon
+        * modify last updated string to be more compact:
+            * minutes => min
+            * hours => hr
+            * remove "ago"
 * Code documentation (TODOs)